rtoal/ple/js/README.md

 # JavaScript Open Source Projects

 Studying, and contributing to, open source projects is an excellent way to improve your proficiency in any language.
-Of the many projects using Lua, you may enjoy:
+Of the many projects using JavaScript, you may enjoy:

 - [React](https://github.com/facebook/react)
 - [d3](https://github.com/mbostock/d3)